ismailsergengocmen/Pictureit/group/meetingslog.md

 -->Faruk will work on tasks part.
 He will work on creating a new layout which will show the imageView, tags and camera button.
 -->Mehmet Ali will complete the layouts and help others with database.
 -->Ahmed Salih will do work related to capturing image and uploading it to firebase + layout which will be created by Faruk.

+### Meeting ~ (13/05/2020, 2hour)
+**Present:** Everyone
+**Discussion:**
+We completed the UML and Detailed Design Report

+### Meeting ~ (16/05/2020, 1hour)
+**Present:** Everyone
+**Discussion:**
+We just talked about currently what we are doing and we talked about the future tasks and how we can manage to achieve them.
+We also tried to solve some problem related to Firebase realtime database.
+**ToDo:**
+Everyone will continue their tasks.
+There is no new tasks given.

+### Meeting ~ (17/05/2020, 1.5hour)
+**Present:** Everyone
+**Discussion:**
+Faruk and Ahmed talked about their codes(EasyGameFragment/ Photo capture part).
+Then we talked about the future works.
+We talked about what we need to do.
+We talked about how we can do some parts of our app.
+We distributed new tasks to everyone.
+**ToDo:**
+-->Sergen will work with profile info changes.
+-->Faruk will work on combining Ahmed's part and his part.(So that task part will be completed) -->Mehmet Ali will work on changing user profile photo.
+-->Ahmed Salih will work on Search activity and tag system.